rajarahulray/R_regression_algorithms/README.md

 # R_regression_algorithms
-This repository contains some machine learning programs written in R.
+This repository contains some machine learning programs (regression analysis ) written in R.